 PSO3.
-Equiped and apply modern spectroscopic methods of analysis for chemical characterization od any form of matter.
+Apply modern spectroscopic methods of analysis for chemical characterization od any form of matter.

 PSO4.
 Employ core analytical and practical experiences of Chemical Sciences for the Societal expectations and solutions for environmental problems.

 PSO5.
 Proficient in theoretical as well as practical aspects of Electrochemistry, chemical themodynamics, kinetics, quantum chemistry.